locationtech/geotrellis/docs/tutorials/reading-geoTiffs.md

 - [Conclusion](#conclusion)

 ### Introduction
 This tutorial will go over how to read GeoTiff files using GeoTrellis on your local filesystem.
 It assumes that you already have the environment needed to run these examples.
 If not, please follow this [link](setup.md) to get GeoTrellis working on your system.
+Also, this tutorial uses GeoTiffs from the `raster-test` project from GeoTrellis.
+If you have not already done so, please clone GeoTrellis [here](https://github.com/geotrellis/geotrellis) so that you can access the needed files.
 - - -

 ### Reading GeoTiffs With GeoTrellis